alexsaunderswps/User-Guides/web_portal_installation_management_guide.md

-# WildXr Web Portal Installation Management Guide
+# WildXR Web Portal Installation Management Guide

 ## Purpose & Context
 This guide introduces the management of installations (the experience presented to headset users) running the WildXR VR application via the WildXR Web Portal (Wildxr.org).